 Washerwomen Community

 305 Red River, today the Sunday House was the home of the Smith family for at least 10 years before 1900 and more than 10-years after.
-According to the federal census of 1900 Bettie was an African American woman born into slavery in Missouri who lived in Austin Texas and was a leader in this communal wash station.
-She was a married and lived with her two daughters Marie and Anni and Anni’s 7 year old son Clarence.
-Also, her brother Don and 90 year old family friend David Eliot.
-Bettie and Anni were washerwomen.
+According to the federal census of 1900 Bettie was an African American woman born into slavery in Missouri who lived in Austin, Texas and was a washerwoman.
+She was a married and lived with her two daughters Marie and Anni, also a washerwomen, and Anni’s 7-year-old son Clarence.
+Also, her brother Don and 90-year-old family friend David Eliot.

 The Sunday House today.

-Visible behind Moonshine proper is another little house, the entrance used to face the alley and for years was the home of two women Nona a 70-year-old widow and washer woman and 35 year old Josie an ironer, a person who ironed clothing using a flatiron, both African American.
-On 3rd Street around the corner, lived Henry and Hattie Robinson and their 3 children and Henry’s widowed mother, both mother and wife were washerwomen.
+Visible behind Moonshine proper is another little house, the entrance used to face the alley and for years was the home of two women Nona a 70-year-old widow and washer woman and 35 year old Josie an ironer, a person who ironed clothing using a flat iron, both African American.
+Other members of the communal washing station were Henry and Hattie Robinson and their 3 children and Henry’s widowed mother, both mother and wife were washerwomen.
 Just up the block also on 3rd Street their kinfolk resided – 46 year old Ann and husband John Robinson, She too was a washerwoman.
 One block north of the compound lived Marcia 44 and Annie 21 both washerwomen.

 While the work was arduous, it offered a degree of flexibility and independence compared to other forms of domestic service.
 Washerwomen could often work from their own homes and set their own hours to some extent.
 This flexibility allowed them to better balance their work with caring for their children and families.